Dilijan-Computer-Club/dili_very_bot/README.md

 Telegram bot for managing deliveries to Dilijan

 ## TODOs
+ - Redis error when there is only 1 order in chat
  - `/cancel` to stop creating the order, or other things
  - `/help`
  - Edit own orders